Scoliosis and Spinal Deformities

 The nurse helps you and your parents with all your questions and your appointments.
 She teaches you how to care for yourself and your brace, gives you a schedule to follow, and helps you plan your day-to-day activities.
 If you are interested she will also help you meet others who wear braces.
 Following a brace program may sound like a lot of work and effort, but if your curve can be controlled with a brace and you can avoid surgery, it will be worth it!

-The goal of the surgery is a usually a solid fusion (solidification) of the curved part of the spine.
+The goal of the surgery is a usually a solid fusion (stabilization) of the curved part of the spine.
 A fusion is achieved by operating on the spine, adding bone chips and allowing the vertebral bones and bone chips to slowly heal together to form a solid mass of bone called a fusion.
 The bone chips (bone graft) may come from a bone bank or your hip (iliac crest).
 Usually, the spine is substantially straightened with metal rods and hooks, wires or screws(instrumentation).
 The rods or sometimes a brace or cast hold the spine in place until your fusion has a chance to heal.
 Once the fusion has healed (usually 3 to 12 months) the abnormal section of the spine cannot curve more.
 The rods, hooks or wires can usually be left in your back without causing any problems.
 Surgery varies greatly depending upon the amount of spine fused and you may or may not experience a noticeable loss of spinal motion.
-Your doctor can tell you what activities you can do after a spinal fusion.
+Your health care provider can tell you what activities you can do after a spinal fusion.
 Most sports are possible after a spinal fusion.

 Further Information about Surgery:

 - Posterior fusion with instrumentation is the most common operation done for idiopathic scoliosis.
 In the posterior fusion the spine is operated on from behind with an incision straight down the back.
 Various types of rods, hooks, wires or screws are used to partially straighten the spine and hold it fast while the bone fusion occurs.
 For most of these operations on idiopathic scoliosis, no brace or cast is used postoperatively.
-In congenital scoliosis or spondylolisthesis the posterior fusion may be done without instrumentation, and a cast or brace is needed postoperatively.
+In some congenital scoliosis or spondylolisthesis the posterior fusion may be done without instrumentation, and a cast or brace is needed postoperatively.

 - In the anterior fusion, the spine is operated on from the front, or side.
 Anterior fusion is used in some special instances of idiopathic scoliosis when a lot of growth remains, and commonly in congenital scoliosis, kyphosis, or myelomeningocele.
 An incision is made along a rib and/or down the front of the abdomen to obtain access to the front of the spine.
 Bone graft from the hip, rib or bone bank is used for the fusion.
 Screws and washers attached to a rod may be used to straighten the spine.
 Fusions of this type may require a postoperative brace.
 Some anterior fusions can be done with minimal incisions and an instrument called a thoracoscope.
 Rather than needing a large incision, the surgeon can operate through smaller incisions with a telescope and camera.